FlorianGrimm/Brimborium.Extensions.Logging.LocalFile/README.md

 Microsoft.Extensions.Logging Logger to local file for .Net Core/.Net Framework

+Typically you need to call AddLocalFile and specify in the options the BaseDirectory and the LogDirectory in the source or in the configuration (e.g. appsettings.json, environment)

 The logger will write the logs after a short time (FlushPeriod).

-The logger do this in a loop writing, waiting repeat.
+The logger do this in a loop writing, waiting, repeat.
+If there are more logs than allows than they are dropped.

-After 10 loop of no logs the loop will goto sleep until the next log is added.
-This is usefull for a application that sleep sometime - so no CPU time is needed.
+After some iterations of no logs written the loop will go to sleep until the next log is added.
+This is use full for a application that sleep sometime - so no CPU time is needed for waiting for nothing.

+# License

+MIT

+The project is heavily copying Microsoft.Extensions.Logging.AzureAppServices and removing things ... and modify - so all issues are my fault.

 # Sample